🧠 Brainy API Reference

 }

-})Use case: Node.js applications, local persistence
+})Use case: Node.js applications, single-node production deployments

 const brain = new Brainy({